algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 #### Define TEAL Version

-The _approval program_ is holding stateful data so if must instruct the TEAL interpreter to use “version 2” OpCodes during execution.
+The _approval program_ is holding stateful data so if must instruct the TEAL interpreter to use "version 2" OpCodes during execution.

 - `#pragma version 2`